aws-samples/aws-get-started-workshop/content/02-base/06-reference/01-getting-started-guide-foundation-team-members.md

 ### Enable EC2 right sizing recommendations

-Enable [Amazon EC2 Right Sizing Recommendations](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/ce-rightsizing.html) so that the foundation and workload builder teams can gain insight into recommendedations for downsizing and terminating EC2 instances.
+Enable [Amazon EC2 Right Sizing Recommendations](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/ce-rightsizing.html) so that the foundation and workload builder teams can gain insight into recommendations for downsizing and terminating EC2 instances.

 ### Create a budget